21 Apr Custom Software Maintenance: What to Consider

 A common pitfall in custom software development is putting more focus on the ‘end’ of the project rather than on the application itself.
 In reality the end of an application build is only the beginning of the application’s use; there are very few processes or applications that don’t require support once they become essential to the business.
 Because of that, it’s important to have a plan in place for support and enhancements before your developer even begins to build your custom web application.

-In this article, we’ll take a look at what support needs might encompass, and we will also explain why enhancements might already be required for a new application.
+In this article, we’ll take a look at what your custom software maintenance needs might encompass, and we will also explain why enhancements might already be required for a new application.
 And finally, we will lay out a few options that help cover both of these categories.

 What kind of support will I need?